Terasology/Minesweeper/README.md

 # Minesweeper

-The Minesweeper module adds minefields.
+The Minesweeper module adds minefield's to Terasology.
 The Basic goal is to mine all the surrounding blocks and mark all the mines without setting off the entire field.

 ![Minesweeper](https://raw.githubusercontent.com/Terasology/Minesweeper/master/image.png)